 The Southwest Airlines Companion Pass is by far my favorite perk in the entire points and miles world.
 It allows a companion to fly with you for almost FREE (plus minimal taxes) an UNLIMITED number of times during the length of the pass.
-To earn the Southwest Airlines companion pass, you need a total of 110,000 qualifying points.
+To earn the Southwest Airlines companion pass, you need to earn a total of 110,000 qualifying points within the calendar year.
 Points can be earned from multiple sources (which I have listed below).
-You must earn the 110,000 points within the calendar year.
-On January 1st of every year your qualifying points earned reset and anything earned the year prior do not cary over.
+On January 1st of every year your qualifying points reset and anything earned the year prior do not cary over.
 Once you earn the pass, it is valid for the remainder of the calendar year, PLUS the entire following calendar year.
 So if you earn the pass today, for example, it will be valid until December 31, 2019.

 1. Get two Southwest Rapid Reward credit cards

 This is probably the #1 easiest way to earn the companion pass.
 The points earned from the sign up bonus currently count DO count towards the companion pass.
 If you are able to get a business and personal card many times that will give you close 110,000 points and give you the companion pass right off the bat, or at least very close to it!
 If you are still in need for some more qualifying points, you can use one of the methods below to earn the remaining amount.
 Unfortunately, Southwest no longer allows you to have two personal Southwest cards open at the same time, so you will not be able to apply for two personal cards to earn the bonus offer – it must be a business and personal card.